The Bengal Cat

 Not all Bengals are equal!
 Not all Bengals have the same quality fur.
 The older generation Bengals have looser, coarse hair, and they lack the glitter or shine on their fur.
 Quality Bengals today have finer and tight/thick hair.
 They are soft and silky to the touch, and the shinny coat can be easily seen in direct light.

-There are basically 4 color groups, they are all beautiful in their own way.
-Bengals comes in Brown, Snow, Silver, and Charcoal.
+There are basically 5 color groups, they are all beautiful in their own way.
+Bengals comes in Brown, Snow, Silver, Charcoal, and Blue.
 Each color groups have color variations from light to dark.
 Bengals reaches their adult coloring about 10-12 months old.